 • USD 100 for the first week in the restricted area

-• USD 15 per additional day spent in the restricted area
+• USD 15 for each additional day in the restricted area

-• For spring (March to May), winter (December to February) and monsoon (June to August) seasons:
+• For the spring (March to May), winter (December to February), and monsoon (June to August) seasons:

 • USD 75 for the first week in the restricted area

-• USD 10 per additional day spent in the restricted area
+• USD 10 for each additional day in the restricted area

-The permit cost is priced per person.
-We will assess your itinerary and trek duration to determine the total permit cost for your group.
+The cost is per person, and we will evaluate your trek duration and itinerary to determine the total permit cost for your group.

 2. Manaslu Conservation Area Project (MCAP) Permit